Skip to Main Content

 1. What are the most interesting/compelling ideas (to you) in this study?

-2. Why do you find these ideas interesting?
-How do they inform and relate to your research?
+2. Why do you find them interesting?
+How do they relate to your study?

 3. What questions do you have about the study?

-4. What could the study cover better?
+4. What could it cover better?
 How could it have defended its research better?

 5. What are the implications of the study?
 (Look not just to the conclusions but also to definitions and models)